congdaoduy298/TorchServe/README.md

 ```bash
 $ python3 yolov5/export.py --weights yolov5s.pt --img 640 --batch 1
 ```
-Now, we can see a `yolov5s.torchscript.pt` has been created in `yolov5_torchserve` folder.
+We can see a `yolov5s.torchscript.pt` has been created in `yolov5_torchserve` folder.

 ### 5. Archive the model by using the model archiver.